 Diabetes is usually a lifelong condition which requires careful treatment.
-Diabetes occurs when the body fails to make or properly utilize insulin.
-But as and when it progresses with age it causes certain difficulties for the diabetic patient.
+Diabetes occurs when the body fails to make or properly utilise insulin.
+But as and when it progresses with age, it causes certain difficulties for the diabetic patient.

-Before we move on to complications let us first understand the symptoms of diabetes.
+Before we move on to complications, let us first understand the symptoms of diabetes.

-The major signs include:
+Major signs include:

 - Fatigue (feeling tired all the time)

 - Increased urination (a marked increase in bathroom visits)